Heteroscedastic Nested Error Regression Models with Variance Functions: Concluding Remarks

 {\bf A.1.
-Proof of Theorem 1.}\ \ \ Since $\y_1,\ldots, \y_m$ are mutually independent, the consistency of $\tah^2$ and $\bgah$ follows from the standard argument of M-estimators, so that $\bbeh$ is also consistent.
+Proof of Theorem 1.}\ \ \ Since $\y_1,\ldots, \y_m$ are mutually independent, the consistency of $\bgah$ follows from the standard argument, so that $\tah^2$ and $\bbeh$ are also consistent.
 In what follows, we derive the asymptotic expressions of the estimators.

 First we consider the asymptotic approximation of $\tah^2-\tau^2$.
 From (\ref{tau}), we obtain

 where $u_{1i}=mN^{-1}\sum_{j=1}^{n_i}\left\{(y_{ij}-\x_{ij}'\bbe)^2-\siij^2\right\}-\tau^2$ and we used the fact that $\Obbeh-\bbe=O_p(m^{-1/2})$ and $ N^{-1}\sum_{i=1}^m \sum_{j=1}^{n_i}(y_{ij}-\x_{ij}'\bbe)\x_{ij}=O_p(m^{-1/2})$ from the central limit theorem.